 Today the Kelley House Museum continues to support the community with its dedication to collecting, preserving and sharing the rich history of the Mendocino Coast.

-The Kelley House Museum has been a non-profit organization since its inception.
+The Kelley House Museum has been a 501(c)(3) non-profit organization since its inception.
 Its core mission remains that of preserving local history while standing as a guardian of the irreplaceable cultural environment and architecture of this unique place.
-The Kelley House Museum and Historical Research Center are supported entirely by donations, and do not receive government funding of any sort.
+The Kelley House Museum and Research Center are supported by donations, membership dues, grants — and many generous volunteers.